6 Best Cameras and Lighting for Tattoo Artists in 2023

 This is the only DSLR I’m featuring in this article.

-Most mirrorless nowadays just feel better to me, especially for people that aren’t too used to professional photography.
+Most mirrorless nowadays just feel better to me, especially for people who aren’t too used to professional photography.

 DSLRs are bulkier in every way.
 They’re heavier and larger.
 However, some people like the “feeling’ of a DSLR in their hands.